AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

  6.11..3.
 Bar with small range
  6.11..4.
 Above-average high volume
  6.11..5.
 Close larger than or equal to the middle of the bar

+The VolumeSentiments provide the foundation for the calculation of the volume condition; see point 5.
+When a bullish VolumeSentiment occurs, the bar is colored in the respective color of the signal; you can change this color in the parameter setting

 ### Parameters
 to be announced